 In summary, for test data management, like many other disciplines, there is no one size fits all approach.
 An optimum mix of production mapped data, and synthetic data, created and housed in a repository managed at a central level is an excellent way to go.
 However, this approach, primarily while focusing on synthetic data generation, comes with its own set of challenges, including the need to have strong domain and database expertise.
 Organizations have also been taking TDM to the next level by deploying AI and ML techniques, which scan through data sets at the central repository and suggest the most practical applications for a particular application under test.

 The education sector, like many others, has been hugely impacted owing to the COVID-19 pandemic.
 Not that it wasn’t familiar to disruption.
 Homeschooling, online degree programs, virtual classrooms have all been progressive steps in the direction of transformative technological innovation.
-But with Virtual Reality (VR) and Augmented Reality (AR) coming into the picture, things have changed radically for the education sector.
+But with the adoption of AR and VR in education sector, things have changed radically.

 We are now talking about some really innovative stuff – the kind that makes learning engaging and interactive, that takes students beyond the realms of their classrooms to explore new dimensions in learning and comprehension.